alan-turing-institute/KnowledgeFlows/report/report.md

-Figure \ref{MarkovTimeFlows} shows  the number of communities, the stability function and the variance in information obtained when running the Markov Stability algorithm on the **flows** network for the 2009-2018 period for different time resolution parameters.
+Figure \ref{MarkovTimeFlows} shows  the number of communities, the stability function and the variance in information obtained when running the Markov Stability algorithm on the **connections** network for the 2009-2018 period for different time resolution parameters.
 The information variation figure shows that there are several Markov times where there are local minimum, where are relative stable partition is found (eg. times 4, 15).